choojs/nanographql/README.md

 - **`cache`:** The default behavior of nanographql mimics that of `force-cache` as it will always try and read from the cache unless specified otherwise.
-Any of the values `no-store`, `reload`, `no-cache`, `default` will cause nanographql to bypass the cache and call the fetch implmentation.
+Any of the values `no-store`, `reload`, `no-cache`, `default` will cause nanographql to bypass the cache and call the fetch implementation.
 The value `no-store` will also prevent the response from being cached locally.
+See [cache][14] for more details on cache mode.
 - **`body`:** If a body is defined, nanographql will make no changes to headers or the body itself.
 You'll have to append the operation to the body yourself.
 - **`method`:** If the operation is a `mutation` or if the stringified